Masters Thesis Supervision

 2.

-Once you have found a supervisor and defined your specific research question, it is time to write a synopsis for your master’s thesis.
-The synopsis should include a theoretical derivation of your hypotheses (avoid excessive theoretical elaboration of concepts), your hypotheses, the methods of investigation and data analysis, as well as a rough time schedule.
+Once you have found a supervisor and defined your specific research question, you will be asked to write a synopsis for your Masters thesis (exposé).
+The synopsis should include a theoretical context for your research questions (avoid excessive theoretical elaboration of concepts), your hypotheses, methods and data analysis, as well as a rough time line.
 Typically, the synopsis is between 5 and 10 pages.

 3.